Sex assault, date-rape drug allegations rattle Northwestern

 The school, which is near Chicago in Evanston, Illinois, received another report that a female student was sexually assaulted on February 2, "possibly involving use of a date-rape drug after attending an event at another fraternity house," the alert said.
 It is not clear where that alleged assault might have happened.

+"Any form of assault or sexual misconduct by anyone, brother or not, college man or not, is completely unacceptable, and we do not tolerate actions that are inconsistent with our mission," SAE's national spokesman Brandon Weghorst said in response to a request from CNN.

+"When incidents are brought to our attention, we take immediate action, and will not hesitate to take corrective actions or impose sanctions on any member or chapter that fails to follow the stringent guidelines we set forth," he said.

-The school's Sexual Harassment Prevention Office is investigating.
-CNN has reached out for comment to the school's Interfraternity Council and Panhellenic Association, as well as the local and national offices of Sigma Alpha Epsilon.
+CNN has reached out for comment to the school's Interfraternity Council and Panhellenic Association.

 School: If you see something, say something